SpyrosKou/rosjava_bootstrap/ros2_message_generation/src/test/resources/common_interfaces/README.md

 # common_interfaces
 ## Added for testing
 Repository https://github.com/ros2/common_interfaces/
+The packages have been moved at the same directory level with common_interfaces for tests to work.
 A set of packages which contain common interface files (.msg and .srv).